tsengapola/ground_pointcloud_editor/README.md

 This application comprises two parts:
 1. Customized rviz tools which procide the editing functions.
 2. The node which comprises edited data structures and algorithm.

-  a.
-The region growing algorithm is first used to segment the whole point cloud.
+  * The region growing algorithm is first used to segment the whole point cloud.

-  b.
-The first tool is used to edit the point cloud by selecting clusters.
+  * The first tool is used to edit the point cloud by selecting clusters.

-  c.
-The second tool is used to edit the point cloud by selecting points.
+  * The second tool is used to edit the point cloud by selecting points.

 ## Required package
 [pcl_ros](http://wiki.ros.org/pcl_ros)